 - Customer service: 24/7 chatbot, email, and phone

-The majority of Alibaba’s suppliers are located internationally, specifically in China, so there are lots of opportunities to find items at lower prices compared to North American suppliers’ prices.
+The majority of Alibaba’s suppliers are located internationally, specifically in China, so there are lots of opportunities to find items at lower prices compared to North American suppliers’.
 The nature of working internationally, however, does tend to have longer shipping times.
 Working with international suppliers can also be challenging because it is more difficult to vet their reliability.

 To help with these challenges, Alibaba has implemented the following: